 - Friends and relatives

-Notify your utility suppliers in advance of the move.
+Notify your utility suppliers in advance of the move, so you aren't left without electricity or anything else when you move into your new place.
+Shivering on the first night?
+NTY.
 Check individual sites to find out the notice they require, but plan to be in touch at least two days in advance to let them know when you’re moving.
 You’ll need to read the meters on your last day and give each supplier the reading.
 Don’t forget the water as well as gas and electricity if yours is metered.
-Using your mobile to take a snap of the meter reading is a good idea.
+Using your phone to take a snap of the meter reading is a good idea too, just so you can cover yourself.

-Get in touch with the provider of your landline and broadband at least 14 days in advance, but arrange earlier if you can.
+Get in touch with the provider of your broadband at least 14 days in advance.
+If you can do this earlier, that's the best idea IMO.
 If the minimum term of your contract has expired, you may want to check if it’s cheaper to swap providers at this point.
+All about saving that dollar, folks.

-Order any repeat prescriptions before your move so you won’t run out before registering with and meeting a new GP.
-You should, though, register with a doctor and dentist as soon as you can if you’ve moved outside the area covered by your current practices.
-Your medical records will be transferred to the new GP’s practice.
+We've gotta make sure you're keeping happy and healthy, bestie.
+Make sure to order any repeat prescriptions before your move so you won’t run out before registering with and meeting a new doctor.
+You should register with a doctor and dentist as soon as you can if you’ve moved outside the area covered by your current practices.

-You may want to book your cat into a cattery for the duration of the move.
+Got a furry friend?
+If you've got a kitty, you may want to book it into a cattery for the duration of the move.
 If so, make sure his or her vaccinations are up to date.
-If you don’t do this, it’s best to keep your cat in a separate cleared room while packing and loading is going on.
+If you don’t do this, it’s best to keep your cat in a separate cleared room while packing and loading are going on.
 You’ll need to get the cat used to this before moving day.
-Cats Protection has a detailed guide to moving with a cat.

-Dog owner?
-You could ask friends to have your dog or put him/her in a boarding kennel beforehand, then collect him or her once you’re unpacked.
-As with a cat, if the dog is moving with you, use a separate closed room during the removals process to reduce stress.
-Find out more from the Blue Cross, or speak to your vet.
+Or, if you have a pup, you could either ask friends to have them or put them in a boarding kennel beforehand.
+As with a cat, if the dog is moving with you, use a separate closed room during the removal process to reduce anxiety.
+We can't have that cutie getting too stressy.